 Company News Preview

-The market spotlight will shift towards central banks on Wednesday, as rate-setters in Tokyo meet to decide on policy.
+The market spotlight will be on the European Central Bank as rate-setters in Frankfurt meet to decide on policy.

 Market participants' focus on Thursday will be on the jobs market on either side of the Pond, together with readings on services sector activity in the Eurozone and UK.